 Public awareness is important as the disease could spread within potentially larger groups or networks of people.
 RIDOH urges the media, government officials and the community at-large to avoid stigmatizing a particular group or person for mpox, but rather support those at highest risk and ensure that all communities remain vigilant.

-There are vaccines to help prevent mpox.
 Getting vaccinated before you are exposed to mpox is the best way to prevent disease.
 For best protection, two doses of JYNNEOS vaccine spaced 28 days apart are recommended.
 A CDC analysis indicated that among JYNNEOS vaccine-eligible men aged 18–49 years in 43 U.S. jurisdictions, mpox incidence among unvaccinated persons was 9.6 times as high as that among persons who had received 2 vaccine doses and 7.4 times as high as that among persons who had received only the first dose.
 Preliminary evidence indicates no difference in protection between subcutaneous and intradermal administration routes.

 If you have already been exposed, getting vaccinated as soon as possible after exposure to someone with mpox (ideally within 4 days) may help prevent the disease, or make it less severe.